CyberDataLab/COnVIDa-lib/lib/README.md

     - regions: list of region names.
 By default, 'ES' refers to all Spanish provinces.
     - start_date: first day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
     - end_date: last day in pandas datetime to be considered in TEMPORAL data items.
 By default, None is established.
-    - languange: language of the returned data.
+    - language: language of the returned data.
         'ES' for Spanish (default value),
         'EN' for English.
     - errors: action to be taken when errors occur.